senaite/senaite.sync/README.rst

 Importing data
 ==============

-Once SEANITE SYNC has been installed and the instance is up and running navigate to SENAITE SYNC's view by adding :code:`/sync` after the base url of the instance.
+Once SEANITE.SYNC has been installed and the instance is up and running navigate to SENAITE SYNC's view by adding :code:`/sync` after the base url of the instance.

 The migration process mainly consists of three steps.